gvwilson/thirdbit/src/fiction/santas/index.md

 and anyway,
 I didn't manage to salvage a battery."
 She jerked her chin at the santa with the ax.
-"They ambushed us when we were out on a mission for the sensei."
+"The flips ambushed us when we were out on a mission for the sensei."

 "Followed us back somehow,"
 the big santa added grimly.